 I. Determine the safety profile of this regimen.

 II.
 Determine the progression free survival (PFS) at 6 and 12 months (all patients) as well as at 3 months (bevacizumab-exposed patients only).

 III.
 Qualitatively compare the results of brain autopsy in patients who have received PRDR-radiation therapy (RT)/bevacizumab to prior results (n=15) obtained with PRDR-RT.

 IV.
 Determine the impact of this regimen on neurologic symptoms via Functional Assessment of Cancer Therapy-Breast Cancer (FACT-Br) and FACT-Fatigue scales and Karnofsky performance status (KPS).

 ADJUVANT PHASE: Patients receive bevacizumab IV over 30-90 minutes every 2 or 3 weeks.
-Courses repeat every 4-6 weeks in the absence of disease progression or unacceptable toxicity.
+Cycles repeat every 4 or 6 weeks in the absence of disease progression or unacceptable toxicity.